Skip to content

 Some of the most notable types of jasper include Picture Jasper, known for its scenic patterns resembling landscapes or natural scenes, and Ocean Jasper, recognized by its unique swirls and orb-like patterns.
 Other popular varieties include Red Jasper, Green Jasper, Yellow Jasper, and Dalmatian Jasper, each with exceptional characteristics and properties.

-Understanding jasper's diverse origins and geological settings can help enthusiasts and collectors better appreciate the stone’s beauty and significance.
+Understanding Jasper's diverse origins and geological settings can help enthusiasts and collectors better appreciate the stone’s beauty and significance.
 Whether found in the sedimentary layers of ancient riverbeds or the remnants of volcanic activity, each piece of jasper tells a unique story of the Earth’s geological history.

 Common Types of Jasper